learninglab-dev/ll-first-reactLab/walkthrough.md

   )
 }
 ```
 `<Button>` is another prefab component like `<Layout>` where I've just given you some basic styling to make things look clean.
-It's code is over in `Button.js` if you want to take a look.
+Its code is over in `Button.js` if you want to take a look.

 Now, if you save and hop over to your browser, you should have an image that toggles between the image and a gif when you click on it.
 Woo!

 ### Map Over Data
 Finally, to complete our grid.
 We'll learn/review an array method that you'll use a lot in React-- `array.map()`.
 Map takes an array as input and returns a new array.
 This method is great for when you want to run some function on every element of an array.
-This method gets used in React *a lot* because very often we have an array of data and we want to return an array of corresponding jsx for viewing all of that data.
-A typical example is if you have a kanban-type board of todos.
-You might have a component `<TaskCard/>` and a data set that consists of several todos.
-You map over your data set and return a `<TaskCard/>` element with appropriate props for each todo in your list.
+This method gets used in React *a lot* because we frequently want to return an array of corresponding JSX for viewing an array of data.
+A typical example is if you have a kanban-type board of to-dos.
+You might have a component `<TaskCard/>` and a data set that consists of several to-dos.
+You map over your data set and return a `<TaskCard/>` element with appropriate props for each to-do in your list.

 Notice that we have a similar structure here.
 We want to take some data, in our case an array of image-gif url pairs, and map over it to return a `<Switch/>` for each pair.
 So over in `App.js`, let's add the following:

-:collision: First, we'll import our data from the file rather than hardcoding it:
+:collision: First, we'll import our data from the file rather than hardcoding it (make sure you copy/paste your URLs into `data.js` so this code has something to import!):
 ```js
 import imgSources from './data'
 ```